-- (a) Approach and departure paths applicable to specific runways and, if desired, to specific parts of the 24-hour day. - (b) Takeoff, approach and landing noise abatement operational procedures applicable to specific runways or to the entire airport. - (c) Single-event noise limits applicable to specific runways and, if desired, to specific parts of the 24-hour day; or, if desired, applicable to the entire airport and/or to the entire 24-hour day. - (d) Reduction of flight frequency on specific runways, during specific hours, or for the entire airport and/or the entire 24-hour day. - (e) Rules limiting the times and places, on the airport property, where engine ground runups are allowed, particularly for maintenance purposes; performance requirements for ground runup suppressors and/or, resulting airport boundary noise levels. - (f) Complete closure of specified runways, temporarily or permanently, either to all aircraft, or to aircraft with noise characteristics above a specified value. - (g) Construction of new runway(s) designed to place approach and departure paths over areas of compatible land use and remove them from areas of noise-sensitive land use.
+- (a) Approach and departure paths applicable to specific runways and, if desired, to specific parts of the 24-hour day. - (b) A list of FAA-approved takeoff, approach and landing noise abatement procedures, available for use in airport implementation plans, subject to final FAA approval of the submitted plan. - (c) Single-event noise limits applicable to specific runways and, if desired, to specific parts of the 24-hour day; or, if desired, applicable to the entire airport and/or to the entire 24-hour day. - (d) Reduction of flight frequency on specific runways, during specific hours, or for the entire airport and/or the entire 24-hour day. - (e) Rules limiting the times and places, on the airport property, where engine ground runups are allowed, particularly for maintenance purposes; performance requirements for ground runup suppressors and/or, resulting airport boundary noise levels. - (f) Complete closure of specified runways, temporarily or permanently, either to all aircraft, or to aircraft with noise characteristics above a specified value.